Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S, M (a bit of fur and a rod of amber, crystal, or glass)
 **Duration:** Instantaneous

 A stroke of lightning forming a line 100 feet long and 5 feet wide blasts out from you in a direction you choose.
-Each creature in the line must make a Dexterity Saving Throw.
+Each creature in the line must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 8d6 lightning damage on a failed save, or half as much damage on a successful one.

 The lightning ignites flammable objects in the area that aren't being worn or carried.